Dog lying in the gras

 In order to remove the tick quickly, the infected animal must remain calm.
 This is easier said than done as it’s not always easy to keep dogs and cats still, especially when they are subjected to an unusual 'intervention'.
 Ideally, a second person should be present to help keep the animal still and calm or distracted with a few treats.

 Animals must never be forced to keep still as some may become frightened or react aggressively if they cannot get away.
-If the animal is not still, there is also the added danger of only removing part of the tick, leaving the remainder under the skin.
+If the animal is not still, there is also the added danger of only removing part of the tick, leaving the remainder under the skin and risking an infection.
+Additionally, if your pet is under stress then this situation may harm the sense of trust between you both.

-Tweezers with fine tips are recommended when removing ticks.
-They should be applied as close as possible to the animal's skin without crushing it.
+Tweezers with fine tips are recommended when removing ticks.7 Alternatively, you can also use tick hooks, cards, snares and other tick removers.
+Use the tool that works best for you.
+They should be applied as close as possible to the animal's skin without applying pressure to the skin or the tick.
 The closer the tip of the tweezer is to the skin, the greater the chance of being able to pull out the entire tick.

 The parasite must be fixed with an even pressure but do not squeeze the tick as this may cause it to release its infectious saliva into the dog or cat.
-Jerking or pulling out the tick, or – as was common in the past – twisting the tick, can be counterproductive as it may leave the head or mouthpiece (the proboscis) in the animal’s skin.
+Jerking or pulling out the tick, or—as was common in the past—twisting the tick, can be counterproductive as it may leave the mouthpart (the proboscis) in the animal’s skin.
 It is better to pull the tick straight and upwards with a slow, even movement.
 A look at the area will show whether it has been completely removed.
 If part of the tick is still visible in the animal's skin, a veterinarian should be consulted to remove the rest immediately.

 Disinfecting the bite site

-The bite site should be treated with a disinfectant recommended by the veterinarian for such purposes.
-Keepers must keep an eye on the affected area and on their animal.
-If the skin remains reddened and inflammation develops at the site, the animal must be seen by a veterinarian, especially if the affected dog or cat shows symptoms such as fever, fatigue or swollen lymph nodes, etc. Please ensure you dispose of the tick correctly by putting it in a sealed container and placing it in a suitable bin.
+The bite site should be treated with a disinfectant recommended by the veterinarian for such purposes.8 Pet owners must keep an eye on the affected area and on their animal.
+If the skin remains reddened and inflammation develops at the site, the animal must be seen by a veterinarian, especially if the affected dog or cat shows symptoms such as fever, fatigue or swollen lymph nodes, etc.9

 Measures should be taken to protect dogs and cats from tick bites; a veterinarian will be able to discuss which protection is most suitable for the individual animal.